pnnl/ruleset-checking-tool/docs/ruleset_functions/get_primary_secondary_loops.md

 ## get_primary_secondary_loops (TBD, change name to get_baseline_chw_primary_secondary_loops)

-Description: Get the list of primary and secondary loops for CHW for a B-RMR.
+Description: Get the list of primary and secondary loops for CHW for a B-RMI.

 Inputs:
-- **B-RMR**: B-RMR that needs to get the list of primary and secondary loops.
+- **B-RMI**: B-RMI that needs to get the list of primary and secondary loops.

 Returns:
 - **primary_secondary_loop_dictionary**: A dictionary that saves pairs of primary and secondary loops for baseline chilled water system, e.g. {primary_loop_1.id: [secondary_loop_1.id, secondary_loop2.id], primary_loop_2.id: [secondary_loop3.id]]}.
-If B-RMR does not have primary-secondary loop configuration setup, return an empty dictionary.
+If B-RMI does not have primary-secondary loop configuration setup, return an empty dictionary.

 Logic:

-- Get B-RMR system types: `baseline_hvac_system_dict = get_baseline_system_types(B-RMR)`
+- Get B-RMI system types: `baseline_hvac_system_dict = get_baseline_system_types(B-RMI)`

-- For each chiller in B-RMR, save its cooling loop to CHW chiller loop array to get all loops connected to chiller(s): `for chiller in B-RMR.RulesetModelInstance.chillers: chiller_loop_array.append(chiller.cooling_loop)`
+- For each chiller in B-RMI, save its cooling loop to CHW chiller loop array to get all loops connected to chiller(s): `for chiller in B-RMI.RulesetModelInstance.chillers: chiller_loop_array.append(chiller.cooling_loop)`

-- For each building segment in B-RMR: `for building_segment in B-RMR...building_segments:`
+- For each building segment in B-RMI: `for building_segment in B-RMI...building_segments:`

   - For each HVAC system in building segment: `for hvac in building_segment.heating_ventilation_air_conditioning_systems`